eintrittfrei/sei-project_1/README.md

-drag queen movement:
+drag queens/ aliens movement:
+-starting at position 10

--select all squares in grid .grid with variable -current postion
+-select all squares in grid .grid with variable array of squares with numbers

-function dragsMove() {
-  squares[curentposition].classList.add('dragsclass') // to show drag at start position

-}
+- use grid coordinates to move along grid numbers +/- 10 = x
+numbers +/- 1 = y
+-create axis x and y
+- movement with x +=1 and y +=1
+- define end of row

+-current postion 10 moving right until end of row movign down by one then movign left until end of row

 let currentPosition = 10 // want it to move to 11 then 12 etc. until 19 then move to 29 then move left to 28, 27 etc.